 We love records.
-We adore almost everything about them – their look, their feel, the large-scale cover art and easily readable sleeve notes.
+We adore almost everything about them: their look, their feel, the large-scale cover art and easily readable sleeve notes.
 Most of all, we can’t get enough of their wonderfully fluid analogue sound.
-There’s just something about an immaculate record played back on a good record player that even the best of digital still struggles to match, let alone better.
+There’s just something about an immaculate record, played back on a good turntable, that even the best of digital can struggle to match, let alone better.

-There is always the option of buying the music again in file form (and some vinyl reissues come with download codes), but if you’ve already bought it once, the idea of paying for the same music again may not appeal.
-It’s also possible that older recordings may not have made the transition to digital anyway.
+You could always buy the music again in file form (and some vinyl records come with download codes) but, if you’ve already bought it once, the idea of paying for the same music again may not appeal.
+It’s also possible older recordings may not have made the transition to digital anyway.
 That’s when turning your vinyl records into digital files becomes essential.

 But don’t expect ripping your vinyl to be quite as fuss-free as making a copy of your CDs.
 It isn’t.
 CDs are easy.
 Pop them into the disc drive of your computer and rip away.
-Records require a bit more work – but the results are worth it.
+Records require a bit more work – but the results can be worth it.

 What do you need?

 It seems complex, but the system can be simplified.
 There are many turntables on the market with a phono stage, analogue-to-digital converter and USB output built in – the Sony PS-HX500, for instance.
 Usually referred to as USB turntables, these are a convenient way to get music on vinyl into your computer.

-The downside is that most tend to be at the budget end of the market and concentrate merely on getting the job done rather than doing it particularly well.
+The downside is: most tend to be at the budget end of the market and concentrate merely on getting the job done rather than doing it particularly well.
 Simply put, your recordings won’t necessarily reflect the quality of sound possible from your records.
 The PS-HX500 and Audio Technica AT-LP5 vinyl-ripping decks do their best to buck that trend – the former rips vinyl into hi-res audio files, for instance.

-If you already have a turntable, the best option is to buy a decent USB phono stage.
-We like the £90 Rega Fono Mini A2D and there are decent affordable alternatives from the likes of Pro-Ject too.
+But what if you already have a turntable?
+Then the best option is to buy a decent USB phono stage.
+We like the Rega Fono Mini A2D and there are very decent alternatives, too.
 Such units pack phono stage, analogue-to-digital converter and USB output in one neat box.
 Perhaps a headphone amp too, if you're very lucky.

 Assuming you have a computer, you need some recording software.
-There are many on the market, some specifically designed for recording vinyl.
-Channel D’s Pure Vinyl comes in at the top end and offers a great deal of flexibility.
+There are many options on the market, some specifically designed for recording vinyl.
+Channel D’s Pure Vinyl (pictured above) comes in at the top end and offers a great deal of flexibility.

 It features built-in phono equalisation, for example, so you can feed the turntable’s output straight into the computer without needing a phono stage in the signal path.
 There are also powerful editing functions to help optimise the recording.
-It’s great, but the downside is a price of around £250 – although a free 15-day trial offer is available.
+It’s great, but the downside is a price of around £280 ($380).

 A more affordable alternative is VinylStudio.
-This includes many of the features of Pure Vinyl, including built-in RIAA equalisation, but costs just $30 (around £20).
+This includes many of the features of Pure Vinyl, including built-in RIAA equalisation, but costs only $30 (around £20).